 - Mt.
 Difficulty Wines: Located near the Kawarau River Gorge, this tasting room and eatery is another good choice

 With rugged mountain peaks, glacial lakes, mossy rainforests and long stretches of scenic highway, the region around Queenstown has no shortage of jaw-dropping scenery.

 One of the most scenic drives in this area is the road to the small town of Glenorchy, which is situated at the very north end of Lake Wakatipu.
 The drive takes 50 minutes one way (you will have to return as well), but be prepared to stop frequently for photo ops and little roadside attractions.

 Once in Glenorchy, explore the tiny town’s General Store and go down to the dock.
 If it’s a nice day, you can go for a swim and soak up some sun on the floating raft.

-Keep driving past Glenorchy to the small town of Paradise (which is known as one of the filming locations for the LOTR!)
+- Keep driving past Glenorchy to the small town of Paradise (which is known as one of the filming locations for The Lord of the Rings!)

 Related: Check out other epic drives and wild things to do on the South Island’s West Coast.

 15. Explore on 2 wheels

 If you like things better on two wheels rather than two feet, you’re in luck because Queenstown is actually a great place to go biking.